VassilAtanasov/CurrencyConverter/README.md

 dotnet test

 # Developer Notes
-The currency rates are storred in the appsettings.json
+The currency rates are stored in the appsettings.json